troystribling/BlueCap/Documentation/CentralManager.md

 ### <a name="central_characteristic_write">Characteristic Write</a>

-After `Peripheral` `Characteristics` are discovered writing `Characteristic` values is possible.
-Many `Characteristic` methods are available where each supports a value of a different type,
+After `Peripheral` `Characteristics` are discovered writing `Characteristic` values is possible. `Characteristic` methods are available for writing, where each supports a value of a different type,

 ```swift
 // Write an NSData object to characteristic value